Show Boat (1929 film)

-Show Boat is a 1929 American romantic drama film based on the 1926 novel Show Boat by Edna Ferber.
+Show Boat is a 1929 American pre-Code sound part-talkie romantic drama film based on the 1926 novel Show Boat by Edna Ferber.
 The film initially did not use the 1927 stage musical of the same name as a source, but scenes were later added into the film incorporating two of the songs from the musical as well as other songs.
-This version was released by Universal in two editions, one a silent film for movie theatres still not equipped for sound, and one a part-talkie with a sound prologue.
+Many of these songs from the stage show were featured in a special prologue that was added to the picture before it was released.
+This film was produced and released by Universal.
+Like the majority of films during the early sound era, a silent version was made for movie theatres that had not yet converted to sound.

 The film was long believed to be lost, but most of it has been found and released on LaserDisc and shown on Turner Classic Movies.
-A number of sections of the soundtrack were found in the mid-1990s on Vitaphone records, although the film was made with a Movietone soundtrack.
-Two more records were discovered in 2005.
+Like most early sound films the film was released in both sound-on-disc and sound-on-film versions.
+A number of Vitaphone type records for the sound-on-disc version were located in the mid-1990s.
+The soundtrack for the film was originally recorded using the sound-on-film Western Electric process and transferred to the disc format for those theatres that did not have the capability of playing the sound-on-film format.
+Two more soundtrack records were discovered in 2005.

+As a film first published in 1929, it entered the public domain on January 1, 2025.

 Plot

 The eighteen-year-old Magnolia meets, falls in love with, and elopes with riverboat gambler Gaylord Ravenal.

 After her father Captain Andy dies, Magnolia, Ravenal, and their daughter Kim leave the boat and go to live in Chicago, where they live off Ravenal's gambling earnings and are alternately rich and poor.
 Finally, Parthy announces she is coming to visit at a time when Ravenal is completely broke, and, fearing her wrath, he abandons Magnolia and Kim, after which Magnolia finds a job singing at a local club and eventually becomes famous.
 Years later, Parthy dies, and Magnolia, who had long been estranged from her because of her attitude toward Ravenal, returns to the show boat.
 Magnolia and Ravenal are reunited on the show boat at the end of the film, and after Parthy's death, Magnolia gives her own inheritance money to her daughter Kim.